rkopiga/Higgs-Boson-Challenge/README.md

 ## Preprocessing

-All the preprocessing functions are in preprocessing.py.
+All the preprocessing functions are in `preprocessing.py`.

+Refer to the pdf report for further details.

 ## Feature engineering

-All the feature engineering functions are in feature_engineering.py.
+All the feature engineering functions are in `feature_engineering.py`.

+Refer to the pdf report for further details.

 ## Local prediction

-All the prediction functions are in local_prediction.py.
+All the prediction functions are in `local_prediction.py`.

+Refer to the pdf report for further details.

 ## Further improvements
-- diff de phi
-- Autres types de normlisation/std
-- Standardiser le test set avec les mêmes means et les mêmes std que le train set
-- Feature expansion avec une array de degrés
+- One could try to standardize the features of the test set with the same means and standard-deviations than the ones used in the training set.
+- One could try different methods of normalization/standardization for the features, e.g min-max-normalization etc.
+- One could also try to do the feature expansion with an array of degrees, e.g `[2, 4, 5]` to find the best combination of polynomial expansions without overfitting.

 ## Ackowledgements

-Thank you to Martin Jaggi, Rüdiger Urbanke, and all the EPFL Machine Learning team for this vers interesting project!
+Thank you to **Martin Jaggi**, **Rüdiger Urbanke**, and all the EPFL Machine Learning team for this vers interesting project!